Diamantine Picard functors of rigid spaces: The diamantine Picard functors

 This results in a large commutative diagram of sheaves on $\Perf_{K,\et}$

 in which the bottom two rows are exact with respect to the \'etale topology and the top row is exact with respect to the $v$-topology (i.e.\ we have tacitly applied $\nu_{\ast}$ to the top row).

 We can without loss of generality assume that $X$ is connected.
-The first step of the proof can then be summarised by saying that we prove the following: \begin{Lemma} In the above commutative diagram: \begin{enumerate}[label=(\Alph*)] \item The leftmost horizontal transition maps are $0$. \item In the fourth column, both maps are isomorphisms. \item In the fifth column, the composition of the vertical maps is injective. \end{enumerate} \end{Lemma} Once this is achieved, it follows formally that the top row is already exact for the \'etale topology.
-At this point, the 5-Lemma (applied once to the bottom maps and once to the compositions) reduces us to proving a variant of the Theorem for $U$ instead of $\G_m$: \begin{Proposition} \leavevmode \begin{enumerate} \item The map $(R^1\pi_{\et\ast}U)^\diamondsuit\to R^1\pi^\diamondsuit_{\et\ast}U$ is an isomorphism. \item If $K$ is algebraically closed, there is an exact sequence of abelian sheaves on $\Perf_{K,\et}$
+The first step of the proof can then be summarised by saying that we will prove: \begin{Lemma} The following hold in the above commutative diagram: \begin{enumerate}[label=(\Alph*)] \item The leftmost horizontal transition maps are $0$. \item In the fourth column, both maps are isomorphisms. \item In the fifth column, the composition of the vertical maps is injective. \end{enumerate} \end{Lemma} Once this is achieved, it follows formally that the top row is already exact for the \'etale topology: Indeed, exactness at the second and third term follows from (A) using that $\nu_\ast$ is left-exact, and exactness at the fourth term follows from (B) and (C) by a diagram chase.